Peripli/specification/api.md

 #### Body

 The response body MUST be a valid JSON Object (`{}`).
-Each resouce API in this document should include a relevant example.
+Each resource API in this document should include a relevant example.

 The response body MAY include information about the resource's `state`.